 Request a Balance Transfer

 If you are a Lanco FCU Platinum Visa® cardholder, you can request a balance transfer at any time.
-To submit a request, print and return the Balance Transfer Form to any Lanco FCU branch, or log into your account at GoToMyCard.com to submit a request online.
+To submit a request, print and return the Balance Transfer Request form to any Lanco FCU branch, or log into your account at GoToMyCard.com to submit a request online.

 There’s more to Lanco FCU membership than banking services.
 Members can also benefit from special offers, discounted services, and other perks.
 View all current member offers.

 Each year, you are entitled to 1 free credit report from each of the 3 credit bureaus: Equifax, TransUnion and Experian.
 AnnualCreditReport.com is the ONLY authorized source to get your free annual credit report under federal law.